jimmykallhagen/nx-markview/README.md

 **Author:** `Jimmy Källhagen`
 **License:** `GPL-3.0-or-later`

-> **A simple local Markdown viewer with simple HTML support.
-Build with Cargo Tauri**:
+> **A simple local Markdown reader with basic HTML support.
+Made to view Nordix documentation.**:

 ---

 # Functions
+ -  Build with Cargo Tauri
  - Preeview Markdown files like `README.md`
  - "Drop in" to other projekt to show documantations
  - Support simple HTML tags like `<kbd>`, `<br>`, `<div>`, `<img>`